joshddavis/joshbook/README.md

-# /webdev
+# /joshbook

-A collection of useful links, tips, tricks, and tutorials I've collected as I've begun learning about web development.
+A collection of useful links, tips, tricks, and tutorials I've collected along the way.